JuliaAI/MLJ.jl/docs/src/index.md

                         upper = 10)
 ```

-Wrap the pipeline model in an optimization strategy:
+Wrap the pipeline model in an optimization strategy to make it "self-tuning":

 ```julia
 self_tuning_pipe = TunedModel(model=pipe,